eustlb/ship-detect-tl/README.md

 It is highly recommended to access the container through VS Code and its remote explorer extension.

-Moreover, tools such as tmux to open terminals in the container and nvtop to monitor GPUs can also be really useful
+Moreover, tools such as tmux to open terminals in the container and nvtop to monitor GPUs can also be really useful.

 ### Object detection